 On 17 November 2016 NLFI, on behalf of the Dutch state, agreed to sell additional depositary receipts representing shares in ABN AMRO Group N.V.
 Following the settlement, the stake of NLFI declined from 77% to 70%.
-Following the settlement, the STAK AAG held 30% of the shares.

 On 28 June 2017 NLFI, on behalf of the Dutch state, agreed to sell additional depositary receipts representing shares in ABN AMRO Group N.V.
 Following the settlement, the stake of NLFI declined from 70% to 63%.
-The STAK AAG subsequently holds 37% of the shares.